 How do I listen to the talking books?

 Talking books come in a few formats.
-Most popular are the NLS digital books and magazines which are audio files available on special format cartridges, and also for downloading from the BARD website or listening to through the BARD iOS app for mobile devices.
+Most popular are the NLS digital books and magazines which are audio files available on special format cartridges called DBs or Digital Books, and also for downloading from the BARD website or listening to through the BARD iOS or Android app for mobile devices.

 If the machine stops operating properly, contact the library to get a replacement machine.

 In addition, many companies make NLS-compatible digital machines and cassette players for sale.
 These are often smaller than the desk model provided by the library.
 The library can provide catalogs and/or contact information for some of these companies upon request.
 See our Special Equipment page for more information.

 How does the digital talking book player work?

 The digital machines come with a sheet of large -print instructions and a sheet of the instructions in braille for getting started.
 There are two models: Standard and Advanced.
 The only difference between them is that the Advanced model has five more function buttons to navigate through the tables of contents and indexes in non-fiction books.
 Once you turn the machine on, if there is no cartridge in the machine, each button will explain its function when pressed.
 The machine will tell you how much charge remains in the battery pack.
 When it's low, you should plug in the machine while not using it to recharge it.
 You should not leave machines plugged in when not in use except to recharge them.

 Watch and listen to a video on how to use the talking book machine with a mailed talking book or with a flashdrive from BARD